-To become an accredited AMA Sport Referee you will need to either:
+To become a certified AMA Sport Referee you will need to either:

-- prove your past or current Referee/ Steward/ Clerk of Course or equivalent qualifications obtained from other national associations and complete and pass the AMA Sport Referees test (coming soon); or
+- prove your past or current Referee/ Steward/ Clerk of Course or equivalent qualifications obtained from other national associations and complete and pass the AMA Sport Referees test; or

-- complete an education and training program to provide you with the skills and knowledge to enable you to officiate as a Referee and complete and pass the AMA Sport Referees test (coming soon).
+- complete an education and training program to provide you with the skills and knowledge to enable you to officiate as a Referee and complete and pass the AMA Sport Referees test.

 Below is a brief outline of how you become an AMA Sport Referee.